kmwang123/cme211-notes/lecture-08.md

 ### Encapsulation

+Only care about inputs and outputs, details are hidden to make it easier to use

 * The *interface* of an object encapsulates the internal data and code

 * *encapsulation* means hiding the details of data structures and algorithms (internal code)

+As long as you don't change the interface, you don't have to change all the code that uses this interface.
+Just change data internal code.
+Adding things are fine, but changing things that you've introduced in the past causes problems

 ![fig-08/encapsulation.png](fig-08/encapsulation.png)